-Let $\gamma$ be a gcd relation.
+Let γ be a gcd relation.
 Prove the following claims.

-- a) $Mxy \leq y$ . - b) $\gamma(Myx)(Sx)z \rightarrow \gamma(Sx)yz$ . - c) G respects $\gamma$ . - d) $\forall xyn. n \mid Gxy \leftrightarrow n \mid x \land n \mid y.$ - e) A function satisfies $\Gamma$ if and only if it satisfies the equations for G.
+- a) $Mxy \leq y$. - b) $\gamma(Myx)(Sx)z \rightarrow \gamma(Sx)yz$. - c) G satisfies γ . - d) $\forall xyn. \ n \mid Gxy \longleftrightarrow n \mid x \land n \mid y.$ - e) A function satisfies Γ if and only if it satisfies the equations for G.

 Hints: Claim (a) follows by size induction on x with y fixed.
 Claim (b) follows by size induction on y with x fixed.
 Claim (c) follows by size induction on x with y quantified using (b) and (a).
-Claim (d) follows from (c) and Fact18.3.11.
-Claim (e) follows with (d) and Facts 18.3.12 and 18.3.11.
+Claim (d) follows from (c) and Fact17.3.11.
+Claim (e) follows with (d) and Facts 17.3.12 and 17.3.11.

-Exercise 18.3.14 Prove the following facts about functional gcd relations.
+Exercise 17.3.14 Prove the following facts about functional gcd relations.

-a) All functional gcd relations agree.

-b) If f satisfies $\Gamma$ , then $\lambda x yz$ . f x y = z is a functional gcd relation.

-c) A functional gcd relation exists if and only if a function satisfying $\Gamma$ exists.
+- a) All functional gcd relations agree. - b) If f satisfies Γ, then λxyz . fxy = z is a functional gcd relation. - c) A functional gcd relation exists if and only if a function satisfying Γ exists.

-Use Facts 18.3.6, 18.3.7, and 18.3.8.
-Do not use the concrete gcd relation (i.e., Fact 18.3.11).
-Note that the above facts give us two abstract characterizations of GCDs: Either as a functional gcd relation or as a function satisfying the procedural specification $\Gamma$ .
+Use Facts 17.3.6, 17.3.7, and 17.3.8.
+Do not use the concrete gcd relation (i.e., Fact 17.3.11).
+Note that the above facts give us two abstract characterizations of GCDs: Either as a functional gcd relation or as a function satisfying the procedural specification Γ .

-18.4 Step-Indexed Function Construction
+17.4 Step-Indexed Function Construction

 Using size recursion, we could show with routine proofs that the procedural specifications of Euclidean division and greatest common divisors have unique solutions.
-Using size-recursion, we also could construct functions satisfying the procedural specifications using complementary arithmetic specifications.
+Using size-recursion, we also could construct functions satisfying the procedural specifications using a complementary arithmetic specification.
 In both cases the functionality of the arithmetic specification was essential.
 We will now introduce a technique called step indexing providing for the direct construction of functions satisfying procedural specifications.
 Step indexing doesn't require an arithmetic specification and works whenever the termination of the procedural specification can be argued with an arithmetic size function.
 Moreover, step indexing doesn't require size recursion.